 A few notable examples follow.
 In one, we discovered novel filaments of a metabolic enzyme.
 By depolymerizing a filament, the cell can rapidly activate hundreds of enzymes.
 This appears to have been co-opted to play a secondary role in determining the shape of Caulobacter crescentus cells, offering an intriguing idea for the origin of the bacterial cytoskeleton.
-We also discovered bacterial tubulins, which form 5-protofilament bundles, suggesting an ancient bacterial origin of a structure long thought to be a eukaryotic invention.
+We also discovered bacterial tubulins, which form 5-protofilament bundles.
 We even discovered cytoskeletal proteins unique to bacteria (bactofilins).

 Bacteria may not have organelles like eukaryotes, but we are finding more and more cases of sophisticated interior organization.
 Our lab has described the structures of carboxysomes (used to concentrate RuBisCO), storage granules, magnetosomes, and protein diffusion barriers in the stalk of Caulobacter crescentus.
 Current work focuses on these and other functional compartments, including the nucleoid, the genome-containing region of the bacterial cell.